zhuxuanya/compass/system/Install Ubuntu 20.04 in a CUDA compatible way.md

 nvcc -V
 ```

-What may happen is
+What may happen is that

-The NVIDIA Driver runs normally but the CUDA Toolkit version cannot be found
+The NVIDIA Driver runs normally but the CUDA Toolkit version cannot be found.

-The system recommends installing CUDA Toolkit.
+The system will recommend installing CUDA Toolkit.

 ![image](img/Install%20Ubuntu%2020.04%20in%20a%20CUDA%20compatible%20way/Screenshot%20from%202024-02-08%2004-16-31.png)